Crypt-Language/Crypt/README.md

      - Variables
      - If Statements
      - While loops
+     - For loops
+     - Functions
+     - `return` statement

 ### Community
 Have some ideas for Crypt features?
 Maybe you have a couple questions to ask about Crypt (or related)?
 If you do, don't hesitate to ask at the community chat room below.